Nick, on a subsequent ascent of Saved By Zero.

 Fixx Cliff is a traditional crag that is characterized by tricky gear placements and the occasional bolt for protection.
 All of the anchors for the climbs on this crag are gear anchors and should remain that way to preserve and respect the style that these routes were put up with.
 The top of the cliff allows many opportunities for gear anchors and an easy scramble to the north will get you back to the base quickly.
 Fixx Cliff receives sun for the majority of the day as it faces to the south west.
 The majority of the routes on the cliff are are in the 5.11 range.
 Even though this is a traditional crag many face holds can be found while climbing on the routes.
 If you are not feeling up to leading 5.11 then an easy scramble from the north end of the crag will get you to the top so you can set up a top rope.
 The classic climb of the cliff is Saved by Zero and is a must if you climb at the Fixx Cliff.

 Follow the same directions as for Dog Wall, but continue to the top of the gully.
 Once you are to the top of the gully where it opens up to a flat ledge the Fixx Cliff is directly to your right.
 The Tuna and Chips wall will be about 20 yards in front of you at the top of the gully.
 If you run into this wall you have gone to far.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Fixx Cliff:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Fixx Cliff:

 Featured Route For Fixx Cliff